Oath Keepers: Membership

 The organization states that full membership is open to "currently serving military, reserves, National Guard, police, fire-fighters, other first responders (i.e. State Guard, Sheriff Posse/Auxiliary, Search & Rescue, EMT, other medical 1st responders, etc.) AND veterans/former members of those services," and that others who support the organization's mission can become associate members.
 There is however an annual membership fee that all members must pay, and researchers have observed that the organization will accept essentially any member who pays this fee.

 Oath Keepers claimed 35,000 members in 2016, though researchers estimated the figure was about 5,000.
 In 2020, the ADL estimated there were between 1,000 and 3,000 members but said the group's influence extends well beyond that figure.
 In September 2021, hackers breached the group's servers to acquire a large cache of information, some of which was released to press outlets by Distributed Denial of Secrets, including the contact information of 38,000 apparent members.
 The cache included membership applications from active law enforcement officers, including some who sought to join after the 2021 United States Capitol attack.
 Dozens of elected officials were also found to be linked to the group.

 A September 2022 report by the ADL said that, of 38,000 names on the Oath Keepers membership list, over 370 appear to be current employees in law enforcement agencies and over 100 are current military personnel.

 Prominent members

+In 2021 forty-eight state and local elected officials and ten sitting state lawmakers were members of the Oath Keepers group according to research by the Institute for Research and Education on Human Rights.